-Because variables such as storage techniques, electrode diameter and flux composition all contribute to stick electrode selection and performance, arming yourself with some basic knowledge can help you minimize confusion and better ensure stick welding success.
+Because variables such as storage techniques, electrode diameter and flux composition all contribute to stick rod selection and performance, arming yourself with some basic knowledge can help you minimize confusion and better ensure stick welding success.

 1. What are the most common stick electrodes?

-To help identify stick electrodes, the American Welding Society (AWS) uses a standardized coding system.
-Codes take the form of numbers and letters printed on the side of each stick electrode and each represents specific electrode properties.
+To help identify stick electrodes, the AWS uses a standardized classification system.
+Classifications take the form of numbers and letters printed on the sides of stick electrodes.
+Each represents specific electrode properties.

 For the mild steel electrodes mentioned above, here is how the AWS system works:

 - The first two digits represent the resulting weld's minimum tensile strength, measured in pounds per square inch (psi).
 For example, the number 70 in a E7018 electrode indicates that the electrode will produce a weld bead with a minimum tensile strength of 70,000 psi.